pritam-ajmire/checkpoints/README.md

 ## Installation

-1. Download from the Visual Studio Marketplace Or search for "Checkpoints" in VSCode’s Extensions view and install.
+1. Download from the Visual Studio Marketplace Or search for "Code Checkpoints" in VSCode's Extensions view and install.
 2. Open VS Code or Cursor
 3. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux)

 ## How It Works

-The extension creates a `.checkpoints` folder in your workspace to store snapshots of your entire project.
+The extension creates a `.vscode/checkpoints` folder in your workspace to store snapshots of your entire project.
 Each checkpoint is a complete copy of your files at that moment, with metadata about when it was created and what it contains.
+This folder is automatically ignored by git and most development tools to keep your project clean.

 ## For Developers